Poiana Brasov Skiing 2026: Season, Slopes & Ski Pass

-Skiing in Poiana Brasov: the season, the slopes, day-pass prices in lei, and how to get up from Brasov by bus 20 in 20 minutes.
+Skiing in Poiana Brasov: season mid-December to March, a day pass about 240 lei, the Postavaru slopes and how to get up from Brasov by bus.

-Poiana Brasov is Romania’s biggest and best-run ski resort, and it sits only 12 km above the city of Brasov, which is what makes it worth the trip.
-It is not a giant by Alpine standards, about two dozen kilometres of runs on the slopes of Mount Postavaru, but the lifts are modern, most pistes have snow cannons, and a day on the mountain costs a fraction of what you would pay in Austria or France.
+Poiana Brasov is Romania’s biggest and best-run ski resort, and it sits only 12 km above the city of Brasov, and that proximity is the whole selling point.
+It isn’t a giant by Alpine standards, about two dozen kilometres of runs on the slopes of Mount Postavaru, but the lifts are modern, most pistes have snow cannons, and a day on the mountain costs a fraction of what you would pay in Austria or France.
 The single best thing about it is access: you can be sitting in a cafe on Brasov’s old town square and, 25 minutes later, be clipping into skis at 1,000 metres.

-Here is the short version.
-The season runs roughly mid-December to March, sometimes into early April; a full adult day pass is around 240 lei; and the easiest way up is city bus 20 from the Livada Postei stop in Brasov, about 5 lei and 20 minutes.
+The season runs roughly mid-December to March, sometimes into early April; a full adult day pass is around 240 lei; and the easiest way up is city bus 20 from the Livada Postei stop in Brasov, about 5 lei and 25 minutes.
 The resort skews friendly for beginners and intermediates, with a couple of proper black runs for stronger skiers.
 Go midweek if you can, because the weekend crowds from Brasov and Bucharest are the one real drawback.

 Is Poiana Brasov worth it for skiing?